SXR3015/PDS/README.md

-# PDS: Patten-aware Diffusion Synthesis for Multimodal Medical Imaging
+# PDS: Pattern-aware Diffusion Synthesis for Multimodal Medical Imaging

 PDS is a two-stage diffusion-based framework designed for high-fidelity synthesis and refinement of multimodal medical images.
 The pipeline first learns a joint representation via a dual-modal diffusion model, then refines outputs with task-specific guidance.